MedAugment: Universal Automatic Data Augmentation Plug-in for Medical Image Analysis: Introduction

 \section{Introduction}

-Medical image analysis (MIA) is an important field in computer vision.
-It employs various imaging modalities to create a visual representation of the inside body and assist with further medical diagnosing.
-Currently, MIA is mostly performed by medical experts, while this may cause varying interpretations and degrees of accuracy.
-Moreover, MIA performed by medical personnel can be time- and labor-expensive.
-To relieve these problems, deep learning (DL) has been introduced into the MIA field to assist in medical diagnosis.
-Among all DL-based MIA, image classification and segmentation are two core tasks.
-Though the DL-based MIA has achieved promising results in some cases \citep{yang2021lung, poonkodi20233d, chen2022uncertainty, li2023transforming}, ensuring the performance of the DL model under common data shortage is still challenging.
-The reason for the common data shortage in MIA can be twofold.
-On the one hand, the collecting and labeling of medical images can need costly equipment and the intervention of medical experts.
-On the other hand, the medical image is rarely publicly available due to patient privacy concerns \citep{liu2023gsda}.
-In this case, many techniques have been widely implemented to relieve the data shortage, and data augmentation (DA) is the most common one.
+Medical image analysis (MIA) employs various imaging modalities to visually create an interior body representation and assist with further medical diagnoses.
+Currently, MIA is predominantly conducted by medical experts, and this time-consuming and labor-intensive process can potentially result in variability in interpretation and accuracy.
+To this end, deep learning (DL) \citep{yan2021precise, krizhevsky2012imagenet, yan2022age} has been adopted into the MIA field for assistance, especially for mainstream classification and segmentation tasks.
+Though DL-based MIA has achieved promising results \citep{poonkodi20233d, chen2022uncertainty, li2023transforming}, ensuring the performance of the DL model under data scarcity can be challenging.
+Differing from natural images, the scarcity of data in MIA can be attributed to two primary factors.
+Firstly, collecting medical images necessitates specialized equipment and requires expert annotation.
+Secondly, the distribution of collected images is constrained by patient privacy concerns \citep{liu2023gsda}.
+In this context, various techniques have been proposed to mitigate the data shortage, and data augmentation (DA) is the most prevalent and effective one \citep{eisenmann2023winner, ouyang2022causality}.
+The DA improves the performance and generalization capability of the model by enhancing the diversity and richness of data, and its prevalent usage in the realm of MIA includes conventional DA, synthetic DA, and automatic DA.